chncwang/chncwang/README.md

 A Resilient A.I.
 Enthusiast

 - 🌱 I’m currently learning Video Making
-- 👯 I’m open to collaboration on Oncology, e.g., for Nasopharyngeal Carcinoma Treatment
+- 👯 I’m open to collaboration on Oncology, e.g., for NPC Treatment

 <!--
 **chncwang/chncwang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.